-English: Literary, Film, and Cultural StudiesOffered by: English
+English: Literary, Film, and Cultural StudiesOffered by: Languages, Literatures, Cultures, and Writing

 The Literary, Film, and Cultural Studies major at SRU will empower you to think critically about works across media-including both traditional forms of print and contemporary forms of visual-based communication.
 You will learn how to view literature and film as symbolic representations responding to the culture at large.
 You will analyze and interpret text within political, economic, philosophical, religious, and technological contexts.

 If you enjoy thinking about the ideas and themes presented in literature and film within a cultural context, then this major is perfect for you.
 You'll learn to think and write critically about literature, film, and cultural theory to discover how different value systems shape our world.
 Emphasizing close reading, critical thought, and effective communication, SRU's Literary, Film, and Cultural Studies major will equip you with the necessary writing and analytical skills you will use in the professional world.
 This major also serves as an excellent framework for graduate studies in a variety of fields, especially the Master of Arts in English.